 Arrival of Atlas V rocket

-NASA's Perseverance Mars rover will fly on top of the United Launch Alliance Atlas V rocket when it launches to the Red Planet on July 30, 2020.
-The first stage of the Atlas V rocket arrived at Kennedy Space Center in Florida on May 11, 2020.
+The first stage of the Atlas V rocket arrived at Kennedy Space Center in Florida on May 11.
 It travelled to the space center on an Antonov cargo plane.
+NASA's Perseverance Mars rover flew on top of the United Launch Alliance Atlas V rocket when it launched to the Red Planet on July 30, 2020.

 Move to launch pad

 The United Launch Alliance Atlas V booster for NASA's Mars Perseverance rover was moved to the Vertical Integration Facility at Launch Complex 41 at Cape Canaveral Air Force Station in Florida on May 28, 2020.
-The mission will launch from this location on July 30.
+The mission launched from this location on July 30, 2020.

 On June 18, 2020, the Perseverance Mars rover was prepared for encapsulation in the United Launch Alliance Atlas V payload fairing, or nose cone.

 The two halves of the cone are seen on each side of Perseverance.
 The spacecraft was encased prior to being placed atop the Atlas V rocket.
 The nose cone will protect the spacecraft during launch.